babylon-finance/security/SECURITY.md

 ## Credits

-Parts of this document were inspired by [Yearn Finance security policy](https://github.com/yearn/yearn-security/master/SECURITY.md) and [Grin's security policy](https://github.com/mimblewimble/grin/blob/master/SECURITY.md).
+Parts of this document were inspired by [Yearn Finance security policy](https://github.com/yearn/yearn-security/master/SECURITY.md) as well as it is inspired by [Grin's security policy](https://github.com/mimblewimble/grin/blob/master/SECURITY.md).